aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-scan-beacons.md

 It is an error to attempt such a query.

 This might return false positive results.
-After retrieving records in this way, you must decrypt the record and compare the source field value to the query value, and discard any records where they don't match.
+After retrieving records in this way, you examine the decrypted record and compare the source field value to the query value, and discard any records where they don't match.

 ## Operations